AnnapurnaVemuri/TweetFeeder/README.md

 4. Update the twitter data with sentiment value and publish to Amazon SNS

 The data published to SNS is read from a servlet hosted at http://cloud-assgn2.elasticbeanstalk.com.
 The web application is developed as a separate project and the code for it is at https://github.com/AnnapurnaVemuri/TwitMap-1

+The TweetFeeder daemon is deployed in Amazon EC2 instance.